Rise to Success: Career Highlights of Gabrielle Union

 March 2014: Release of Vanilla Puddin' wine

-In March 2014, Gabrielle Union released her first wine, named Vanilla Puddin'.
+In March 2014, Gabrielle Union released her first wine, Vanilla Puddin'.

-July 8, 2014: Call for Information on Tanganyika Williams' Murder
+July 8, 2014: Union seeks information on Tanganyika Williams' murder

-On July 8, 2014, after the murder of Tanganyika Williams, the aunt of NBA player Matt Barnes, Gabrielle Union posted calls on Instagram and Twitter for information regarding the killer.
+On July 8, 2014, after the murder of Tanganyika Williams, the aunt of NBA player Matt Barnes, Gabrielle Union used Instagram and Twitter to ask for information regarding Tanganyika's killer to be reported to authorities.

-October 2014: Designing T-shirts for Women Are Watching campaign
+October 2014: Union to design T-shirts for Women Are Watching campaign

 In October 2014, it was announced that Gabrielle Union would be designing T-shirts to bring attention to the Women Are Watching campaign.

-In November 2014, the office of Atlanta Mayor Kasim Reed announced a campaign titled "Take a Stand" and its commission of a short film featuring Gabrielle Union and Tika Sumpter.
+In November 2014, the office of Atlanta Mayor Kasim Reed announced the "Take a Stand" campaign and its commission of a short film featuring Gabrielle Union and Tika Sumpter.

 We're Going to Need More Wine: Stories That Are Funny, Complicated, and True